Filings, filing strategy and merger arbitrage

 We act for clients from a wide variety of sectors on all aspects of worldwide merger control and merger filings.
 We provide services at every stage of the merger control process to ensure the transaction runs smoothly and to avoid any complexities along the way.

-- Advising on structuring joint ventures and M&A transactions to avoid merger filings or to secure UK, EU and worldwide merger clearances for them
+- Advising on structuring joint ventures and M&A transactions to avoid merger filings or to secure merger clearances for them

 - Conducting analyses of multi-jurisdictional merger filing requirements

-- Engaging in pre-notification discussions with EU and UK regulators
+- Engaging in pre-notification discussions with regulators such as the Competition and Markets Authority (CMA)

-- Filing EU and UK merger notifications and managing and working with local counsel to submit merger filings in other jurisdictions worldwide
+- Filing UK merger notifications and managing and working with local counsel to submit multi-jurisdictional merger filings

-- Navigating merger parties through European Commission and CMA (Competition and Markets Authority) Phase 1 and Phase 2 merger inquiries, including remedies negotiations
+- Navigating merger parties through CMA Phase 1 and Phase 2 merger inquiries, including remedies negotiations where needed to secure clearance

 Merger Control Lawyers